-The Company's total net sales worldwide in 2024 were 4% higher than in 2023.
-The increase in sales was primarily driven by an increase in military market sales, while sales to each of the other markets the Company serves were relatively even with the prior year sales levels.
+The Company's total net sales worldwide in 2025 were 11% higher than in 2024.
+The increase in sales was primarily driven by an increase in sales in the military and commercial aircraft markets and, to a lesser extent, higher sales in the business aircraft market, while sales to each of the other markets the Company serves were relatively even with the prior year sales levels.

-The Company's gross profit margin, measured as a percentage of sales, decreased to 29.5% in 2024 from 30.5% in 2023.
-Higher costs for labor, employee benefits, depreciation, utilities, and property taxes more than offset a favorable sales mix and higher pricing.
+The Company's gross profit margin, measured as a percentage of sales, decreased to 28.4% in 2025 from 29.5% in 2024.
+A less favorable sales mix and higher labor and overhead costs due to ramping up of manufacturing capacity in anticipation of customer program volume increases as well as higher depreciation more than offset the increase in sales.